Log in

 • Policy, management, and communication

-Submission and Registration Details:
+Registration Details:

 Registration is now open.
 Follow this link to register.

 Student presenters are eligible to compete for best poster and platform awards at the meeting.
-Registration details coming soon.

 Meeting Address:

-Kelly Commons Building (see Campus Map)
+Kelly Commons Building (# 3 on the Campus Map)

 4513 Manhattan College Parkway